-The Group's business model for managing financial assets refers to how it manages its financial assets in order to generate cash flows.
-The business model determines whether cash flows will result from collecting contractual cash flows, selling the financial assets, or both.
-Financial assets classified and measured at amortized cost are held within a business model with the objective to hold financial assets in order to collect contractual cash flows while financial assets classified and measured at fair value through OCI are held within a business model with the objective of both holding to collect contractual cash flows and selling.
+The Group's business model for managing financial assets b.
+Financial assets measured at fair value through refers to how it manages its financial assets in order to profit or loss generate cash flows.
+The business model determines Financial assets measured at fair value through profit or whether cash flows will result from collecting contractual loss ("FVTPL") are measured at each reporting date at fair cash flows, selling the financial assets, or both.
+Financial value without the deduction of transaction costs that the assets classified and measured at amortized cost are Group may incur on sale or disposal of the financial asset held within a business model with the objective to hold in the future. financial assets in order to collect contractual cash flows while financial assets classified and measured at fair This category includes derivative instruments and equity value through OCI are held within a business model with investments which the Group had not irrevocably elected to classify at fair value through OCI. the objective of both holding to collect contractual cash flows and selling.